Does a Tiger Wear a Necktie?: Production

 Does a Tiger Wear a Necktie? was directed by Michael Schultz in his Broadway debut after years of professional work with the Negro Ensemble Company, and was produced by Huntington Hartford, an heir to the A&P supermarket empire.

 The original 1969 production was at the Belasco Theatre.
 It had nine previews and thirty-nine performances.

 The play enjoyed a 2002 revival at the Looking Glass Theatre in New York, where it was directed by Michael LoPorto.
 It is a regular on the community and school theater circuit and in acting classes.

 Cast

 The play helped launch the career of Al Pacino, who won a Tony Award for Best Dramatic Actor in a Supporting Role for his portrayal of Bickham.
 Jack Kroll in Newsweek wrote that Pacino had "the choreography of a hood, with a poetic soul."

 A poll by Variety of drama critics named Pacino the "most promising new Broadway actor" for his performance.

 Hal Holbrook played Mr. Winters, the teacher who cared enough to reach his students.
+He shared above-the-title billing with David Opatoshu, who played the psychiatrist who is threatened by Bickham.
 Lauren Jones received a 1969 Tony nomination for playing Linda.
 Michael Brandon played Prince, and Conrad was portrayed by Roger Robinson.

 Actor Ron Thompson later won the Los Angeles Drama Critics Circle Award for his 1973 theater lead performance in Does a Tiger Wear a Necktie?